bettercalldelta/bettercalldelta/README.md

 - 💬 Ask me about nothing
 - 📫 How to reach me: you can't.
 - 😄 Pronouns: idiot
-- ⚡ Fun fact: I like shredded cheese
+- ⚡ Fun fact: I like the